Careers - NeurOptics

 Education, Experience and Qualifications

-• A successful track record and history achieving goal-oriented objectives in academic, extracurricular and professional work experiences
+• A successful track record and history achieving goal-oriented objectives in academic, extracurricular and professional work experience.

 • Superior written and verbal communication skills are required